dinki/View-Assist/wiki/docs/viewassist-setup/homeassistant-configuration/viewassist-configuration/control-automations.md

 * Rotate Background every XX hours (Optional) - Select a time value to rotate background image every XX hours (/10 rotates every 10 hours).
 You must put the / character before the number.
 Note you can either select to rotate by minute or hour but not both Leave option blank if not using.
 * Background Directory - The path to the directory containing the background images to randomly select for background image for this device.
 Only necessary if using timed rotation options above
 * Use local backgrounds? - By default we will load backgrounds from your background directory, but if you turn this off we will automatically get random backgrounds from unsplash.it.
+* Maximum downloaded background images to keep (only applies if you don't use local images) - Set the maximum number of downloaded background images to keep.
+Only applies if not using local backgrounds.
+Defaults to 10, should be at least 1.

 Note for rotating background you will need [Pyscript script installed](https://www.youtube.com/watch?v=jpJxZaisbGQ) and the [select_random_image.py script](https://github.com/dinki/View-Assist/blob/main/View_Assist_control_automations/viewassist-select_random_image.py) stored in your `pyscripts` directory